 Website - usskiandsnowboard.org is the best source of member information.
 There you will find contact information, criteria and advancement protocol on your sport as well as the latest in national news from your sport.
-You can also search the Knowledge Base for answers to many of our member's most common questions.
+You can also search the Knowledge Base at my.ussa.org/membership/start for answers to many of our member's most common questions.